dylanwooters/nycrecyclemap/README.md

 v 1.0: Have the map working and JQuery in place to pull and parse the JSON.
 Need to get the markers working.

+v 1.1: Ditched getJSON for Google Fusion Table, since its layer provides better visibility than markers.